A Guide To Getting A HELOC With Bad Credit

 Pros

 • Flexible use of funds: A HELOC offers a flexible way to tap into your home equity on an as-needed basis.
-If you need to cover ongoing costs, the flexibility can help you avoid a cash crunch.
+If you need to cover ongoing costs, you can access funds and put them back during the draw period.

-• Flexible repayment terms: The initial period of a HELOC often involves interest-only repayment options, which can give you more room in your budget.
+• Flexible repayment terms: The initial period of a HELOC often involves interest-only repayment options, which can give you more room in your budget, potentially to pay down other debts.

-• Tax-deductible interest: If you use your HELOC funds to cover certain expenses outlined by the Internal Revenue Service (IRS), like home improvements, you can potentially write off your interest payments.
+• Tax-deductible interest: If you use your HELOC funds to buy, build, or improve a home, you can potentially write off your interest payments.

-• Potential credit score growth: If you commit to making on-time payments to your HELOC, you could eventually see a higher credit score.
+• Potential credit score growth: If you make on-time payments to your HELOC, you should eventually see a higher credit score.

 Cons

-• Risk of losing your home: When you use your home as collateral for a HELOC, you risk losing the house if you cannot keep up with your payments.
+• Risk of losing your home: Because you use your home as collateral, you risk losing the house if you can’t keep up with your payments.

-• High, variable interest rates: When compared to other financing options, HELOCs can come with higher, variable interest rates.
-A changing interest rate can be difficult to fit into your budget.
+• High, variable interest rates: When compared to other financing options, HELOCs can come with higher, variable interest rates that can change monthly.
+A changing interest rate can be difficult to plan a budget around.

-• Additional debt to pay off: If you take on a HELOC, you are adding another debt to your balance sheet.
-For most, this puts pressure on your budget for the long term.
+• Additional debt to pay off: If you take on a HELOC, you’re adding another debt to pay off.
+This could put pressure on your budget in the long term.

-• Risk of overborrowing: The convenience of a HELOC allows you to tap into the funds at any time.
-While this is helpful for some, it can mean overborrowing if you aren’t careful.
+• Risk of overborrowing: The structure of a HELOC allows you to tap into the funds at any time.
+While this is convenient, it could also tempt overspending.

 Alternatives To Getting A HELOC If You Have Bad Credit

-• Personal loan: An unsecured personal loan doesn’t require any collateral, which means your home won’t be at risk if you cannot keep up with the payments.
+An unsecured personal loan doesn’t require any collateral, which means your home won’t be at risk if you cannot keep up with the payments.
 For many borrowers, eliminating collateral makes a personal loan worth pursuing.
+But the rate is higher than a secured loan.

-• Credit card: Credit cards offer another unsecured borrowing option.
-Most credit cards come with high interest rates, which could weigh you down.
-But if you can find a low interest rate option or promotional 0% APR (and pay it off during the promotion), a credit card could be the right solution for your spending needs.
+Most credit cards come with high interest rates, which could be both expensive and put your finances at risk.
+But if you can find a low-interest-rate option or promotional 0% APR (and pay it off during the promotion), a credit card could be the right solution for your spending needs.
+It’s just imperative to have a plan that you stick to if you go this route.

 Home equity financing options can help you tap into the funds you need.
 In general, it’s worthwhile to spend some time fixing up your credit score before submitting your loan application.
-But don’t forget to consider alternative financing options to determine if a home equity line of credit or similar loan type is best for your situation.
+That doesn’t mean a HELOC or other alternative is automatically off the table.